rolodexter/P10node-Website/README.md

 # p10node Website

+> **Note**: This repository is an initial proposal and has not yet received any feedback or endorsement from the p10 team.
+Additionally, the repository is maintained with advisory input from an external collaborator, [@rolodexter](https://github.com/rolodexter), who is not affiliated with the p10 team.
+All suggestions and contributions are provided independently and have no bearing or influence on p10node's operations whatsoever.

-**The first product to go from 0 to a billion users, will need infrastructure.**
+### The first product to go from 0 to a billion users, will need infrastructure.

 OpenAI’s ChatGPT shattered growth records, reaching 100 million users within a month, but this only hints at what’s to come.
 The first product to reach a billion users in a single month will be a decentralized protocol (i.e. a blockchain), but will rely on core nework infrastructure that is resilient and agile, capable of scaling across global economies and adapting to volatile environments.